AICoE/manage-dependencies-tutorial/docs/thoth-aicoe-services.md

 In particular:

-- [AICoE CI][1] is used to support your AI project lifecycle for release and deployments.
+- [AICoE CI][1] is Continuous integration system used for running status checks on pull request, build releases, and python module releases.

 - [Kebechet Bot][4] is used to keep your dependencies fresh and up to date receiving recommendations and justifications using AI (Thoth service).